-Figure 1 shows the stylized theoretical demand-and-supply model that policymakers use to think about how different operating frameworks can achieve a fed funds rate target.1 Before the Great Financial Crisis of 2007-2008 (GFC), aggregate reserves were scarce, e.g., around a relatively low level such as Q_0 in the first panel of Figure 1.
-In this context, target rates like r_0^ were achieved by changing the quantity of reserves (represented by the vertical line in the figure) through open-market operations.
-This operating framework is known as a corridor system since it can implement any target rate inside the corridor defined by a ceiling rate, typically the Discount-Window rate, ι_w (possibly plus a stigma premium or other costs associated with borrowing from the central bank), and a floor rate, such as the interest that the central bank pays on bank reserves, ι_r (or a lower rate if not all fed funds participants can earn interest on reserves held at the central bank).2
+Before the Great Financial Crisis of 2007-2008 (GFC), aggregate reserves were scarce (e.g., around a low level such as $Q_0$ in the first panel of Figure 1), the fed funds market was operating on the steep portion of the demand for reserves, and target rates like $r_0^$ were achieved by changing the supply of reserves through open-market operations.
+This operating framework is known as a corridor system since it can implement any target rate inside the corridor defined by a ceiling rate (e.g., the Discount-Window rate, $\iota_w$ ), and a floor rate (e.g., the interest that the central bank pays on bank reserves, $\iota_r$ ).